 2) Software Support

-Members of the Australian astronomy community can obtain access to the time and expertise of the ADACS team to start new software initiatives or to optimise or extend the capability of established ones.
+Members of the Australian astronomy community can obtain access to the time and expertise of the ADACS team to start new software initiatives or to optimise/extend the capabilities of established ones.

 Training can also be incorporated into these projects as well.
 For new capabilities developed through an ADACS Software Support Project, examples of appropriate training include:

 - proper use of new tools/optimisations, etc. in HPC environments;